List Management

 List Purposes

-Lists in AlumnIQ started out as a vehicle for segmentation leading into a mass marketing email.
-We soon realized that this powerful segmentation utility was useful outside of email marketing, too; eventually resulting in the addition of Purpose classifications.
+Lists in AlumnIQ are primarily a vehicle for segmentation ahead of sending an email.
+We soon realized that this powerful segmentation utility was useful outside of email, which led to the addition of Purpose classifications.

 Every list must be identified as one or more of the following purposes: